Overview Video

 Who am I?

 My name is Zidan Harb, also known as Zarcotech in the online world.
-I am a young passionate programmer and cybersecurity developer, ready for any challenges coming in front of me.
+I am a young passionate programmer and frontend developer, ready for any challenges coming in front of me.

 My promotion picture to black belt (2024)